matthew-allen2409/GoldenStarOS/README.md

 GoldenStarOS is a 32-bit hobbyist general operating system designed to be minimal and easily understood.
 It’s written from scratch in C and Assembly, targeting the x86 architecture.

+At this stage, GoldenStarOS focuses on core kernel development — bootstrapping, memory management, paging, interrupts, and basic hardware interaction.

 ---

 ## 🎯 Purpose